skocharllge/doxygen-template-insertion/readme.txt

-//Please contact me at srinuk@gmail.com ,For any related work or modifications 1.Compile the source code as shown below
+//Please contact me at srinuk@gmail.com ,For any related work or modifications

+This utility inserts doxygen template in source code before functions with one of the parameters as "message"

+1.Compile the source code as shown below

 While writing the source g++ 4.9 was used .